At a Glance Why You'll Love It

 Start your tour with a visit to the Basilica of Santa Maria in Trastevere, one of Rome’s oldest churches, widely considered to be the first Roman church dedicated to the Virgin Mary.
 Here your local tour guide will begin to paint a picture of Rome’s rich history as you admire stunning mosaics inside, which glimmer and cast a golden glow all along the interior.
 Discuss the ancient beginnings of the church and the resilience to which it owes its existence today.
 Spend some time strolling the cobblestone streets and collecting insider tips from your cicerone!
 Trastevere is full of wonderful restaurants and shops, and it also hosts a lively nightlife.
 Once you’ve got a feel for Trastevere, we’ll make our way across the Tiber River to the very heart of the Jewish Ghetto – but not without stopping for an overhead view and introduction to the Tiberina Island, of course.

-Discover the unique history of Roman Jews in the heart of the Jewish Ghetto!
+Discover the unique history of Rome's Jewish tradition in the heart of the Ghetto!

 One of the oldest Jewish communities is the world thrives here in the heart of the Eternal City.
 But the area wasn’t always as lovely and picturesque as it is now.
 At the time of its creation in 1555 the quarter was undesirable and prone to flooding from the Tiber.
 This is why, when Pope Paul IV promulgated the Papal bull Cum Nimis and stripped the local Jews of their rights and citizenship, they were sent to this area to live.
 A wall was built around the ghetto limiting the mobility of the Jewish people.
 Discuss the harsh living conditions and obstacles that this Jewish community overcame and you will certainly admire their resilience!
 Nowadays there are about 14,000 members of the Jewish community in Rome – that’s a third of Italy’s total Jewish population!